 A masterfully crafted tale of class warfare.
-Incisive, wicked, intelligent, dark (and funny)… one of the best films in years.
+Incisive, wicked, intelligent, dark (and funny).
+An achievement.

 IMDB Synopsis: All unemployed, Ki-taek’s family takes peculiar interest in the wealthy and glamorous Parks for their livelihood until they get entangled in an unexpected incident.